massibrevo/massibrevo/README.md

 - 👋 Hi, I’m @massibrevo
-- 👀 Passionate about Data Science and Machine Learning
+- 👀 Data Science and Machine Learning Student.
+Passionate about Geospatial Data and DeepLearning.
 - 📫 How to reach me massibrevo@gmail.com

 <!---